stevie6410/SWI/docs/specification.md

 ## Login
 Login using B/E Aerospace Active Directory.
 We should not have to maintain seperate authentication details in this application.
+However we may need to store user profile data regarding permissions and defaults.

 ## Dashboard (Home Page)
 The dashboard will act as the application home page and provide top level access to the menus and user specific information.